intelligent-agent/octoprint_recore/README.md

 # OctoPrint-Refactor

-This plugin has been custom made to work with Refactor distribution and allows users to install updated versions of the software.
+This plugin has been custom made to work with Refactor/Rebuild distro and allows users to enable ssh.

 ## Setup